Home » Hawaii Crafts » Simple Pineapple Body Scrub Bars

 What are Some Sugar Scrub Benefits?

 Sugar scrubs are the best way to scrub away dead skin cells, increase circulation, and encourage new cell growth.
-Because sugar granules have a rounder shape than salt (and thus aren’t as abrasive) it makes them great for sensitive areas like your face.
+Because sugar granules have a rounder shape than salt (and thus aren’t as abrasive), it makes them great for sensitive areas like your face.
+So, if you want a pineapple face scrub, use sugar!

 Plus sugar dissolves in water quicker – providing you with more of an easy-going exfoliation experience!